AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 ============================================

 Additional topics:
- * sed, awk, perl as helpers
  * select command
- * placeholders: working with the templates
  * revise coreutils section, expand the examples and explanations, make it clear that BASH is about getting those small utilities to work together
  * benchmark: C-code vs BASH, Python vs BASH, Perl vs BASH